Danayet/password-generator/README.md

 # Technologies Used
-HTML
+- HTML
-CSS
+- CSS
-JavaScript
+- JavaScript

 # What I Learned
 During the development of this project, I learned:

 How to create a basic HTML structure for a web page.
 How to style the web page using CSS to achieve a desired layout and appearance.
 How to use JavaScript to generate random passwords based on specified criteria.
-How to manipulate the DOM (Document Object Model) using JavaScript to display the generated passwords on the web page.
+How to manipulate the DOM using JavaScript to display the generated passwords on the web page.